 “In this third phase all internal hardware and wireways are filled and “ground out” in a way that recreates the texture or ‘’terrain’’ of that particular area of antler.
 The sockets are then installed and the chandelier is finish wired and tested with a special high voltage tester.
 This testing devise will identify any insulation leaks or loose connections in the wiring as per the UL Listed Antler procedures.”

-“After testing, each socket stem is fitted with an authentic antler trim piece that is hand-coped at the bottom to appear as though the socket is “melted” on the antler at the base.
+“After testing, each socket stem is fitted with an trim piece that is hand-coped at the bottom to appear as though the socket is “melted” on the antler at the base.
 The trim piece is then cut to length and finish chamfered.”

 “That detail is something I’m proud to say, we still do the old-fashioned way and have not opted to use a cast “fake” piece in place of the real antler,” says Swanson.
 “It makes a big difference in appeal and my customers recognize it and love it,” Swanson continues.